james-millner/turn-server-docker-build/chart/README.md

   CNAME record (external-dns.alpha.kubernetes.io/hostname) that points to it if the Kube cluster has configured and is running **external-dns** pod.
 If not running external-dns add-on, the CNAME must be created manually.
+* A future goal is to have the AWS ELB configured to use ProxyProtocol v1, and use an haproxy/nginx ingress with ProxyProtocol v1 enabled (bypasses kube-proxy) so that the real IP hitting the AWS ELB is available.
+Then can have haproxy/nginx configured for stickiness, which will then allow multiple pods per deployment.
+  Once kube-proxy can speak ProxyProtocol v1, this will no longer be required.